Universiteit Leiden

 Methodology and Techniques

-This innovative mix of methods reveals the site’s hidden narrative, setting a new standard in rural archaeology.
+This innovative mix of methods reveals the site’s hidden narrative, setting a new standard in local rural archaeology.

 Key Discoveries and Insights

-Excavations have uncovered Roman ceramics, diverse artifacts, and even an unexpected Islamic burial.
+Excavations have uncovered Roman ceramics, diverse artifacts, and even an unexpected Islamic cemetery.
 These findings shed light on the complex, multi-layered history of the site and hint at evolving functions over time.
 By precisely mapping the site's boundaries, the project offers valuable insights into ancient construction, usage, and cultural exchange.
-The results pave the way for further discoveries in Mallorca’s archaeological landscape.
+Geophysical research has provided plenty of opportunities to guide future research, helping us to locate possible Roman and post-Roman structures, placing the 2012 discovery of the bathhouse in a wider archaeological context.

 This website uses cookies.
 More information.